 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- This medicine should not be taken together with anakinra (Kineret®).
-Also, make sure your doctor knows if you are using any medicines that weaken the immune system (such as steroids or cancer medicines).
+- This medicine should not be taken together with abatacept (Orencia®), anakinra (Kineret®), certolizumab pegol (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), or infliximab (Remicade®).
+Also, make sure your doctor knows if you use any medicines that weaken the immune system (such as steroids or cancer medicines).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have kidney disease, liver disease, a history of cancer, congestive heart failure, diabetes, psoriasis, or any type of infection, including hepatitis B, tuberculosis, or an infection that keeps coming back.
-Tell your doctor if you have multiple sclerosis, problems with your immune system, or a history of Guillain-Barré syndrome.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of cancer, COPD, congestive heart failure, diabetes, psoriasis, any type of infection (such as hepatitis B or tuberculosis), or an infection that keeps coming back.
+Tell your doctor if you have multiple sclerosis, optic neuritis, problems with your immune system, or a history of Guillain-Barré syndrome.
 Also tell your doctor if you are scheduled for any surgery.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- Call your doctor right away if you or your child start to have a persistent cough, weight loss, night sweats, shortness of breath, fever, chills, unusual tiredness or weakness, or flu-like symptoms such as a runny or stuffy nose, headache, or feeling generally ill.
+- Call your doctor right away if you have a cough, runny or stuffy nose, headache, fever, chills, weight loss, night sweats, trouble breathing, or unusual tiredness or weakness.
 These may be signs that you have an infection.

-- A small number of people (including children and teenagers) who have used this type of medicine have developed certain types of cancer (such as leukemia).
-Some patients also developed a rare type of cancer called lymphoma.
-Talk with your doctor if you or your child have unusual bleeding, bruising, or weakness; swollen lymph nodes in the neck, underarms, or groin; or unexplained weight loss.
-Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.
+- A small number of people who have used this type of medicine have developed certain types of cancer.
+Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen glands in your neck, underarms, or groin, weight loss, or red, scaly patches on your skin.